zammad/zammad-documentation/prerequisites-hardware.rst

 For Zammad and a database server like PostgreSQL we recommend at least:
 =======================================================================

-* 1 CPUs
+* 1 CPU
 * 2 GB of RAM (+2 GB if you want to run Elasticsearch on the same server)

-For Optimal performance:
+For optimal performance:
 ========================

 * 2 CPUs
-* 4GB of RAM (+2 GB if you want to run Elasticsearch on the same server)
+* 4 GB of RAM (+2 GB if you want to run Elasticsearch on the same server)